 If you’re in the middle of if, it wouldn’t be too big of a deal, but if you hit the lip and find yourself at the base of the wall, you’re screwed.

-I had a poor second shot, and was left with an 8 iron in, but I went with a 7 because I sure as hell didn’t want to find myself in that beast.
+My poor second shot, left me with an 8 iron in.
+I went with a 7 because I sure as hell didn’t want to find myself in that beast.

 Hole 12 (Par 4, 412 yards)

 A dogleg left with a big landing area.
-The real magic on this hole is on the approach.
-There’s a bunker all down the left and a giant ridge between it and the green.
+The real magic on this hole is the approach.
+There’s a bunker all down the left of the fairway and a giant ridge between it and the green.
 It makes for a partially blind approach, so you have to take a close look at the pin location and trust your yardage.